FREE PDF BOOK DOWNLOAD ON THIS SMALL CHURCH STRATEGY AT THE BOTTOM OF THIS BLOG

 (Blog updated Feb 2019) Our most recent use of the missional discipleship church framework described below in this blog is our review of our Children and Young People’s Ministries in February 2019.
 Here is that Focus Day Programme with the detail of our approach for a specific need, The framework we used will be very similar to this Garden_Dining_Rooms_and_Kitchens_basic_grid.

-St Jude’s uses this simple ‘domestic’ analogy of Gardens, Dining Rooms and Kitchens so that everyone can engage with it.
-We can use one word terminology that connects us quickly to much larger concepts – and primarily it is to help us to keep us on track and avoid drifting away from what a Church is supposed to primarily be about.
-We want to stay focused towards our community and ensure we retain hospitality in all we do, but when a Church does that, it can also easily lose its focus on sharing the Good News of Jesus .
+St Jude’s uses this simple ‘domestic’ analogy of Gardens, Dining Rooms and Kitchens so that everyone can a) easily remember it and its principles b) so we can use one (or two) word phrases that convey a lot of concepts quickly and c) help everyone to actually engage with it.
+The one word terminology connects us quickly to much larger concepts (for example, within St Jude’s, if we talk about “Garden” environments we know that is about outreach, guests, hospitality, etc etc…) – and primarily it is to help us to keep us on track and avoid drifting away from what a Church is supposed to primarily be about.
+We want to stay focused towards our community and ensure we retain hospitality in all we do, but when a Church does that, it can also easily lose its focus on sharing the Good News of Jesus or growing well balanced, replicating, disciples .
 We want to remain faithful to the Good News we have been given through our faith.

 We’re often asked about this analogy of “Gardens, Dining Rooms and Kitchens”, so we thought a short blog on some of the basics could help.
 We have a mission statement that we want to be a Church that is about “Christ and our Commitment to grow in him and his Commandments and Commission”, that for shorthand we call C4.
 But as mentioned, we also know we need a strategy to stay close to it, or we’ll drift from the Word to the World.